 A base of either green or black tea, Kombucha is made by steeping tea in hot water with sugar.
 Once cooled, either a bit of white vinegar or leftover Kombucha is added to the sweetened tea.
 Finally, the SCOBY (symbiotic culture of bacteria and yeast) is added and the concoction is left to ferment for anywhere between 7-30 days.
 The final product is a fizzy, pungent drink brimming with probiotics, amino acids, and antioxidants.
 While the jury is still out on its prowess to counter serious ailments, regular drinkers claim that everyday consumption promises good gut health, better skin, cholesterol regulation, and improved blood pressure and diabetes.

 Get your brew here

 A plethora of options and exotic flavours at your disposal, it’s hard to miss Kombucha.
-Like it or not, believe in its health benefits or not, the beverage is making its impact felt and isn’t going anywhere soon.
-It is certainly a great alternative to harmful fizzy drinks, and just for that perhaps it’s time to take that sip.
+Like it or not, believe in its health benefits or not, the beverage is making its impact felt and is here to stay.
+It is certainly a great alternative to harmful fizzy drinks and now it’s time to take that sip.

 All images: Courtesy Shutterstock